reales/retromulator/README.md

 ## How it differs from Gearmulator

-Retromulator is a **plugin wrapper** built on top of the open-source emulation engines from [Gearmulator](https://github.com/dsp56300/gearmulator) by dsp56300.
+Retromulator is built on top of the open-source emulation engines from [Gearmulator](https://github.com/dsp56300/gearmulator) by dsp56300.
 Gearmulator ships as standalone applications and open-source plugins built with CMake.
 Retromulator packages the same engines into a polished single-plugin experience using JUCE, with a unified rack-style UI, DAW state persistence, bank/patch browsing, focused on preset playing.

-The emulation cores (dsp56300, mc68k, h8s, synthLib and all synth-specific libraries) are unchanged from Gearmulator.
-The DX7 emulation is based on VDX7, a separate project (see Credits below).
+The emulation cores (dsp56300, mc68k, h8s, synthLib and all synth-specific libraries) are from Gearmulator.
+The DX7 emulation is ported from VDX7, a separate project (see Credits below).
 The OPL3 emulation uses Nuked OPL3 by Nuke.YKT.
 The Akai S1000 sampler uses the SFZero module, an MIT-licensed JUCE sample engine maintained by discoDSP.
-The Wurlitzer 200A (OpenWurli) is a physical model developed by discoDSP.
+The Wurlitzer 200A (OpenWurli) is a physical model fully ported by discoDSP.

 ## Credits